EnterpriseDB/barman/doc/manual/10-design.en.md

 Traditionally, Barman has supported standard WAL file shipping through PostgreSQL's `archive_command` (usually via `rsync`/SSH).
 With this method, WAL files are archived only when PostgreSQL _switches_ to a new WAL file.
 To keep it simple, this normally happens every 16MB worth of data changes.

-Barman 1.6.0 introduces streaming of WAL files for PostgreSQL servers 9.2 or higher, as an additional method for transactional log archiving, through `pg_receivexlog`.
+Barman 1.6.0 introduces streaming of WAL files for PostgreSQL servers 9.2 or higher, as an additional method for transactional log archiving, through `pg_receivewal` (also known as `pg_receivexlog` before PostgreSQL 10).
 WAL streaming is able to reduce the risk of data loss, bringing RPO down to _near zero_ values.

 Barman 2.0 introduces support for replication slots with PostgreSQL servers 9.4 or above, therefore allowing WAL streaming-only configurations.
 Moreover, you can now add Barman as a synchronous WAL receiver in your PostgreSQL 9.5 (or higher) cluster, and achieve **zero data loss** (RPO=0).